Close Menu

 An Appeals Council decision is not final and therefore, not subject to Federal Court review if it affirms an ALJ’s application of res judicata.
 For example, an ALJ may dismiss a case on the grounds of an untimely appeal.

-Subsequently, the Appeals Council also dismisses the case due to an untimely appeal.
+Subsequently, the Appeals Council can also dismiss the case due to an untimely appeal.
 When this occurs, the dismissal is not a “final decision.”
 Because it is not a final decision, a Federal Court cannot normally review a dismissal due to failing to file within the SSA’s time limit.

 SCOPE OF JUDICIAL REVIEW IN FEDERAL COURT